DanielDFY/d3d12book/README.md

   * *TexColumns* : This demo is based on the *LitColumns* demo from the previous chapter, adding textures to the ground, columns and spheres.
   * *TexWaves* : This demo is based on the *LitWaves* demo from the previous chapter, adding textures to the land and water.
 Also the water texture scrolls over the water geometry as a function of time.
 * Chapter 10 Blending
-  * BlendDemo : This demo is based on the *TexWaves* demo from the previous chapter, adding blending effect to the land and water.
+  * *BlendDemo* : This demo is based on the *TexWaves* demo from the previous chapter, adding blending effect to the land and water.
 Also add fog to the scene.
 * Chapter 11 Stenciling
-  * StencilDemo : Render a scene with a wall, a floor, a mirror and a skull.
+  * *StencilDemo* : Render a scene with a wall, a floor, a mirror and a skull.
 The mirror can reflect the skull and the shadow of the skull is on the floor.
 * Chapter 12 The Geometry Shader
-  * TreeBillboards : This demo is based on the *Blend* demo from the previous chapter, add tree billboards to the scene.
+  * *TreeBillboards* : This demo is based on the *Blend* demo from the previous chapter, add tree billboards to the scene.
 Assuming the y-axis is up and the xz-plane is the ground plane, the tree billboards will generally be aligned with the y-axis and just face the camera in the xz-plane.
 * Chapter 13 The Compute Shader
-  *
+  * *VecAdd* : Use compute shader to add up vectors.
+  * *Blur* : This demo is based on the *BlendDemo* demo from Chapter 10, adding blur effect to the whole screen with the help of compute shader.
 * ...